Developing an Urban Resilience City Strategy

 Number of ECTS0,5 ECTS

-MethodologyShort lectures, face-to-face workshop, poster-style presentations
+MethodologyShort lectures, guided discussions, face-to-face workshop, hands-on application of tools, peer discussion, presentations

 Compare @count study programme